fabiandev/mylt/README.md

 # mylt

-A simple [localtunnel](https://github.com/localtunnel/localtunnel) client helper to make it easier to use for a custom [localtunnel server](https://github.com/localtunnel/server).
+A simple [localtunnel](https://github.com/localtunnel/localtunnel) client helper to make it easier to use with a custom [localtunnel server](https://github.com/localtunnel/server).

 ## Quick Start